COSTA RICA IMMIGRATION & MOVING EXPERTS

 A. Costa Rica Immigration & Moving Experts is very pleased to assist in many ways to ensure that your transition to Costa Rica and your new lifestyle is a total positive experience.
 Whether it be a case of needing assistance to obtain your

-to be taken to one of our major shopping centers or shopping clubs, we are here to accompany you & assist you in every way we can.
+Costa Rica drivers license or to obtain a suitable cell phone or to be taken to one of our major shopping centers or shopping clubs, we are here to accompany you & assist you in every way we can.
 Although this extra service is gladly offered, in some cases it entails the use of additional people / man hours.

 22.)
 Q. When we come to Costa Rica, are we allowed to drive?

-A. Because you are now a legal resident of Costa Rica and as such must have a Costa Rican drivers license.
+A. Because you are now a legal resident of Costa Rica and as such, must have a Costa Rican drivers license.

 24.)
 Q. When I get my legal status, can I continue to drive on my